CarlosMendez1997Col/Modeling-of-hydrometeorological-events-using-GeoAI-algorithms/README.md

-# Water Resources using GeoAI-ML-DL-ANN-algorithms
+# Applications of GeoAI-ML-DL-ANN in water resources